Skip to Content

 Wildlife Highlights

-Large herds of the localized Rothschild's giraffe are found in the park and leopard, though far from numerous, is most likely to be seen in the vicinity of Pakuba Lodge.
-Troops of the rare patas monkey can sometimes be spotted on the grassy plains, and chimpanzee can be tracked in neighboring Budongo Forest.
+Large herds of the localized Rothschild’s giraffe have long been a feature of the plains north of the Nile and now also occur farther south.
+Leopards, though far from numerous, are most likely to be seen in the vicinity of Pakuba Lodge.
+Troops of the localized patas monkey can play on the grassy plains north of the Nile, while the forested riverbank is home to black-and-white colobus. is available in neighboring Budongo Forest.

 Best Time for Wildlife Viewing

-Murchison Falls National Park can be visited throughout the year, but the best time for wildlife viewing is the Dry season (from December to February) when animals congregate around the Victoria Nile and other reliable water sources.
+Murchison Falls NP offers good wildlife viewing throughout the year.
+But the best time is during the Dry season (December to February), when animals gather around the Victoria Nile and other reliable water sources.

 Wildlife Photos